Sephley/docs/docs/zusatz-pruefung.md

 ## Part 2
 - configure federated datasources as documented in the [db2 Knowledge Center](https://www.ibm.com/docs/en/db2/11.5?topic=wrapper-configuring-access-db2-data-sources)
 All the commands should be saved into the script `HRREMOTE_Create.sql`.
-You should also create a script `HHREMOTE_Drop.sql` where you remove all the data.
+You should also create a script `HRREMOTE_Drop.sql` where you remove all the data.

 For this part you must be connected to DBBW003!